- Details

 Notes

-Though roads like this were often construction railroads, this road was built by a iron mine owner for the specific purpose of bringing iron ore from Iron, Florence, Dickinson counties to ore docks in Escanaba.
+Though roads like this were often construction railroads, this road was built by an iron mine owner for the specific purpose of bringing iron ore from Iron, Florence, Dickinson counties to ore docks in Escanaba.

 After being leased, this line was operated by the C&NW as its "ore line" between Antoine (Iron Mountain) and the docks at Escanaba.
-Loaded ore cars used this line east bound, with empty ore cars returning on the C&NW's lines from Escanaba to Powers and then west to Iron Mountain.
+Loaded ore cars used this line east bound, with empty ore cars returning westbound on the C&NW's lines from Escanaba to Powers and then west to Iron Mountain.

 Time Line

 1890.
 March.
 The negotiations between the Soo railroad and Ferdinand Schlesinger, whereby the railroad has tried to convince Mr. Schlesinger that it would be cheaper for the mining and railroad syndicate of which he is the leading spirit to use a portion of its road in the transportation of ore from its mines on the Menominee range than to expend a large sum in building a new road, it seems, have failed to connect.
-The proposition of the Soo Line was to allow the Schlesinger syndicate, or that portion of it interested in the railroad, do use the track and pay its portion of the expenses and it seems to Manager Underwood, of the Soo Line, that the syndicate is short sighted in allowing the opportunity to pass.
+The proposition of the Soo Line was to allow the Schlesinger syndicate, or that portion of it interested in the railroad, to use the track and pay its portion of the expenses and it seems to Manager Underwood, of the Soo Line, that the syndicate is short sighted in allowing the opportunity to pass.

 Of the new railroad, which is to be known as the Escanaba, Iron Mountain & Western, Mr. Schlesinger says: "In about ten days, work will begun on the new line - that is to say, the right-of-way will be cut and preparations made for the grading and track laying work in the spring.
 The syndicate which is building the road will be independent of the so-called Schlesinger mines, but will handle most of the ore.
 There will be no partiality shown to any railroad.
 The North-Western, of course, will get just as much of our ore as heretofore, because the output is to be increased sufficiently to supply the new line.
 It will be almost exclusively an ore road and transport ore from Crystal Falls, Iron Mountain and Florence to Escanaba."
 [DD-1890-0301]